-This tax season YOU can help find a cure for breast cancer!
-Look for the PA Breast Cancer Coalition’s Income Tax Check-Off for Breast and Cervical Cancer Research on Line 36 of your state income tax form and donate your refund for breast cancer research.
+YOU can help find a cure for breast cancer!
+Look for the PA Breast Cancer Coalition’s Refunds for Breast and Cervical Cancer Research line on your state income tax form and donate your refund for breast cancer research.

 Every penny contributed goes directly to PA breast and cervical cancer researchers.
 By donating you join the thousands of Pennsylvania tax filers who have contributed nearly $3 million for Pennsylvania-based cancer research.